lucifer0710/Fun-game----spaceshooter/README.md

 Requires a browser with HTML5 Canvas and Web Audio API support.

-## 📝 License

-Feel free to use, modify, and distribute this game for any purpose.

 ---
 **Enjoy the game and aim for the high score! 🌟**